 The Berkley GULP!
 Jerk Shad is an absolute beast when targeting finicky, spooky or pressured fish.
 This bait works great over vertical cover like bluff walls or around docks.
 The real-to-life texture Berkley gave this lure is uncanny and when coupled with the proprietary GULP! scent it is absolutely dangerous.
 The only reason this was our runner-up is that this bait will dry out if you do not take it off the hook and place back in the GULP! scent reservoir.

 Honorable Mention – Strike King Caffeine Shad Bait

 The Strike King Caffeine Shad has a standout “bubble tail” to give this baitfish imitator a never seen before action in a jerk bait.
 Strike King lure is perfectly poured and each lure has its proprietary blend of Coffee Scent which attracts fish to bite and will mask human scent as well which is essential for winter drop shot fishing.
-Check For Best Price On Amazon.
+Click here to read the reviews from real customers on Amazon.